Enable/Disable User must Change password at next logon Flag using Powershell

 Conclusion

 In this blog post, we have seen how to Enable/Disable the setting User must Change password at next logon for a local user account using Powershell.
-This is useful in cases where you have to configure this setting for all the organization devices for a particular local user account in one go.
+This is useful in cases where you have to configure this setting for all the organization devices for a particular local user account.

 Leave a Comment